 What if I’m experiencing a mental health emergency right now?If you are in imminent danger, we encourage students to call the National Suicide Prevention Lifeline at 1-800-273-8255; Text HOME to 741741 to connect with a Crisis Counselor; dial 911; or go to their nearest Emergency Room for the most immediate care.

 I’m not located in DC.
 Can I still meet one-on-one with a counselor?Because of state licensing requirements, you must be physically located in DC, MD, or VA to receive our full range of teletherapy services.
 However, we can meet with any CUA student by phone for a one-time consultation, no matter where you are located.
 Please call us at (202) 319-5765 to set up a phone consultation to review options, based on your location.

 What do I do if I want to resume regular therapy with my therapist?Call the Front Desk to ask to be placed on their schedule.
 If you haven’t met with them for more than 90 days, you will need an Updated Intake.

 What if I want to start individual therapy (weekly or bi-weekly) at the Counseling Center?If you would like to start therapy with the Counseling Center, call the Front Desk (202-319-5765) and ask to be scheduled for an Intake.

-What if I would like a one-time, same-day, consultation?Call the Front Desk (202-319-5765) or come into the Center and ask for a one-time Consultation.
+What if I would like a one-time, same-day, consultation?Call the Front Desk (202-319-5765) or come into the Center and ask for a same-day appointment.
 We will get your information and schedule a time that you can meet with a counselor.
 Same day appointment times are offered in the afternoon at 12:00, 1:00, 2:00, and 3:00 each day, Monday-Friday.

 What if I’m interested in group therapy?Go to our Groups page for this semester’s offerings.
 Call the Front Desk (202-319-5765) and mention which group you are interested in joining.
 You will most likely need an Intake and/or pre-screen.